Polynomial-Time Data Reduction for Weighted Problems Beyond Additive Goal Functions: Introduction

 \section{Introduction}

 In the early eighties, Gr\"otschel~\etal~\citep{GLS81} employed the famous ellipsoid method by Khachiyan \citep{Kha79,Kha80} for solving the \prob{Weighted Independent Set} (WIS) problem: Given an undirected graph~$G=(V,E)$ with vertex weights~$w\colon V\to \Q_+$, find a set~$U\subseteq V$ such that~$U$ is an independent set and maximizes~$\sum_{v\in U} w(v)$.
 Gr\"otschel~\etal~\citep{GLS81} proved WIS to be solvable in polynomial time on perfect graphs.
-The running time of their algorithm, however, was only \emph{weakly} polynomial, which led to the question whether WIS on perfect graphs is solvable in \emph{strongly} polynomial time.\footnote{Not to be confused with pseudo\hyp polynomial and polynomial running time, see Schrijver~\citep[Section~4.12]{Sch03}.
-For strongly polynomial time, one requires that the number of elementary arithmetic and other operations executed by the algorithm does not depend on the sizes of the numbers in the input.} In their seminal work, Frank and Tardos~\citep{ft87} affirmatively answered this question by developing a (what we call) \emph{losing\hyp weight technique}.
+The running time of their algorithm, however, was only \emph{weakly} polynomial, which led to the question whether WIS on perfect graphs is solvable in \emph{strongly} polynomial time.\footnote{Not to be confused with pseudo\hyp polynomial and polynomial running time, see, e.g., Schrijver~\citep[Section~4.12]{Sch03} or Gr{\"{o}}tschel et al.~\citep[Section~1.3]{GLS1988}.
+For strongly polynomial time, one requires from the algorithm to have space polynomial in the input size and that the number of elementary arithmetic and other operations executed by the algorithm does not depend on the sizes of the numbers in the input.} In their seminal work, Frank and Tardos~\citep{ft87} affirmatively answered this question by developing a (what we call) \emph{losing\hyp weight technique}.
 Their technique employs a preprocessing algorithm that, exemplified for WIS, does the following:

 \begin{example}[\prob{Weighted Independent Set}] In strongly polynomial time, compute vertex weights~$\wmod{w}$ such that \begin{enumerate}[(a)] \item the encoding length of the maximum value of~$\wmod{w}$ is upper-bounded by a polynomial in the number of graph vertices, \end{enumerate} while preserving the relative quality of all solutions and non-solutions, that is, \begin{enumerate}[(b)] \item for every two (independent) sets~$U,U'\subseteq V$, it holds that $\sum_{v\in U} w(v)\geq \sum_{v\in U'} w(v)$ if and only if $\sum_{v\in U} \wmod{w}(v)\geq \sum_{v\in U'} \wmod{w}(v)$. \end{enumerate} \end{example}